felipenoris/XLSX.jl/docs/src/tutorial.md

 !!! warning

-    The `read-write` feature is known to produce some data loss.
+    The `read-write` mode is known to produce some data loss.
 See [#159](https://github.com/felipenoris/XLSX.jl/issues/159).

     Simple data should work fine.
 Users are advised to use this feature with caution when working with formulas and charts.